-- For example southern or highland waters that have a depth of at least 2.5 metres can continue to provide trout with the cool water they need during the warmer months.
+- For example, southern or highland waters that have a depth of at least 2.5 meters can continue to provide trout with the cool water they need during the warmer months.

 - Mostly stocked fish, one of the most stocked species to make your trip as rewarding as possible.

 - Some high-chance places to look for trout in lakes and ponds include:

 - around woods, stumps, rocks, or other structures at stream inlet because streams flowing into the lake brings cold, fresh water and likely a supply of food.